oftlisp/docs/design/types.md

 is *never* type-inferred, and requires a type annotation to be used.

 The `void` type is the empty type; that is, there are no values that belong to it.
-It may be inferred for the return type of a function that loops infinitely.
+It may be inferred for the return type of a function that loops infinitely or panics.

-TODO EXCEPTIONS?

 A special type constructor of note is the `union` type constructor, which takes two or more types as its arguments.
 Any value that is a member of any of the